thiagola92/PUC-INF1405/documentation/diagrams/class diagram/Patch_History.md

 ## Player ##
 * distanceBetween() renamend to distanceFromPlayer1ToPlayer2().
   * "distanceBetween" could make people think that the distance from player1 to player2 is equal to distance from player2 to player1.
 Is not equal...

+# Version 017 #
+The way i am storing the history is not the best, i am thinking about a new way...
+Until i decide i will remove.

+## HistoryEntry ##
+Removed

+## Action ##
+Removed